 Establishing a new AEMO-operated market would impact existing industry-led markets.
 Firstly, there appears to be few barriers for the ASX to introduce similar products as those proposed under the FTM.
 As the ASX operates as a commercial, profit maximising entity, it is likely that if they have not already introduced short term products, the underlying demand for these products may not be significant.
-We note that the costs for participants to partake in the ASX may act as a barrier to entry to smaller participants.78
+We note that the costs for participants to partake in the ASX may act as a barrier to entry to smaller participants.

 Additionally, if introduced the FTM would be in direct competition with the trade-points that operate outside the DTS.
 As discussed in the previous section, an AEMO operated market would have some efficiencies over these markets.
 However, while it could be argued that the current markets have not delivered a full suite of risk management products for the DWGM, it is not clear if this is due to a market failure or a lack of demand.
 As noted above, if there is insufficient demand due to the voluntary nature of the market, the implementation costs, and risks, will be borne by AEMO and ultimately consumers.
 An AEMO-operated market may not be as efficient in managing the risks associated with these products, and their eventual success or failure, compared to an industry-led market.
+There is a risk that to the extent that the proposed FTM is a substitute for existing privately operated markets, liquidity will be split between the different markets.
+Given the shallow nature of gas forward markets this could be detrimental to the ability for participants to manage their risk.